 To take ownership of a registry key in Windows 10

-- Type in ‘regedit’ into the Search Windows box.
+- Type in ‘regedit’ (without quotes) into the Search Windows box.

 - Select the key you want to take ownership of and click Edit in the top menu.

 - Change owner to you in the next window and then click OK to confirm.